Home Solar Panel Cleaning Tips & Checklist

 Again, nature may take care of the routine cleaning for you.
 But keep an eye on your monthly electricity bill or monitoring app.
 If you see a noticeable drop in production, it might be time for a quick clean.
 As a general rule, cleaning your system about twice a year should be sufficient.

 If you live in the western United States where wildfires are annual occurrences, be sure to check your solar panels for ash or soot build-up after nearby fires have been safely contained.
 Since they are different from typical dust or animal droppings, you may want to contact a professional to find out the best way to clean them from soot build-up.

 What Does it Cost to Clean Solar Panels Professionally?

-Thumbtack quoted over a million professional solar cleanings in 2020 and found that the national average cost is $130.1 Many professionals charge by the panel or hour.
-The average 32 panel system typically takes up to 2 hours for professional cleaning.
+Thumbtack quoted over a million professional solar cleanings in 2020 and found that the national average cost is $130.*Prices will vary by company.
+This national average comes from over a million cleaning quotes from Thumbtack.com.
+Prices will vary by zip code, number of panels, and the accessibility of your system.
+Check with your installer for cleaning company recommendations.
+Many professionals charge by the panel or hour.
+The average 32-panel system typically takes up to 2 hours for professional cleaning.
 That said, prices and time required vary based on a number of factors, such as your zip code, number of panels, roof pitch, and the accessibility of your system.
-Check with your solar provider to see if they can clean your panels or if they can provide a recommendation for a company who can do this for you.
+Check with your solar provider to see if they can clean your panels or if they can provide a recommendation for a company that can do this for you.

 What Should I Avoid Doing to My Solar Panels?